Recycling and repair

 If you manufacture articles of precious metals, remember that even repaired and altered articles must meet the requirements laid down for articles of precious metals.
-The requirements can be found in the guide: Articles of precious metals, jewellery and watches.
+The requirements can be found in the guide: Articles of precious metals - manufacture, import and sales.

 Repaired and altered articles of precious metals must be stamped with the mandatory marks and the fineness mark must correspond to the composition of the article.

 You may use the marks of the original article of precious metals if

 - the changes are small, such as ring resizing

 - you are changing the intended use of the article of precious metals without making major alterations to the article; for example, bending an old silver spoon into a bracelet

 Remember that as the person carrying out the alteration work you are responsible for the alteration, not the responsibility mark holder who originally marked the article.

 Carefully consider the use of old marks if

 - you take components from an old article of precious metal and use them as material for a new article without melting down the old article and re-alloying the raw material